 It’s the difference between – “We really fell in love with how adaptable the API is, and how amazing the docs are maintained and structured” with “We loved that we could use pull data and trigger an alert based on instances created.”

-Stress pain points to emphasise
+Emphasize pain points

 The situation, the problem, the solution, the outcome.
 This can be trimmed heavily in post, though usually uncovers some really interesting stuff.
 Before we got Y we had to do all of our X’s manually, but now thanks to Y we can do all of this in record time.

-What your client learned during the process.
+What was learnt during the process.

 This is really interesting.
 Put your paying customer in the shoes of the person evaluating your software.
 What were the top things your client considered before purchasing a solution?